Color, Fire, Shift

 Black and White Patterns

 In this project we will be working with one of the fundamental clay building methods, COILS.
 Coils are a simple and manageable method that allows makers to create quick and uniform structures with relative ease.
 We will be using this method of construction to create form designed for specific, decorative needs.
 While at first encounter coils are simple and straight forward, there are some areas of attention that require sensitivity and patience.
 Primarily in the joining and connecting aspect of the build.
 Follow the demonstrated methods and think about your connects.
-Coil built work is essentially a long continuous collection of joints that when executed properly hold the work together, but when not done properly can create problematic structural issues.
+Coil built work is essentially a long continuous collection of joints that when executed properly hold the work together, but when not done properly you might create problematic structural issues.
 Take care not to overlook the importance of how you join and connect you coils.
 This in my opinion is the most important area of focus when building with this simple construction method.

 The Project:

-Students will be tasked with creating two vessel forms.
-The vessels must be entirely build using coils.
-The purpose of these vessels is to create form that will be decorated in a limited pallet (black and white glaze) format.
-While vessel forms are endless in possibility, students will be tasked with creating shapes that have a specific purpose in mind.
-The purpose is very simple, but very specific, and has the possibility of being accomplished in a variety of ways.
-One vessel is meant to have a decoration on the exterior, and one vessel is meant to have decoration on the interior.
 What type of shape is better suited for creating a decoration on the exterior, and like wise, what shape of vessel is better suited for creating decoration on the interior?
 Think vases versus bowls.
 Vases, or tall vertical forms are better suited to have their exteriors decorated since the forms are more vertical and easier to make marks on.
 Their exteriors are visually easier to view and project outward.
 Bowls on the other hand have their interior spaces opened up and exposed while the exteriors are generally downward facing and sheltered from view.
 There are endless varieties of form and exceptions to these mentioned general characteristics, but in general these descriptions are accurate.
 Students will be asked to keep this in mind when designing and building their vessels and encouraged to make forms that are more receptive to their skill level and mark making approach.

 Requirements: